NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 ### Troubleshooting Installation Issues

-If you encounter warning and installation issues similar to below while installing the package:
+If you encounter warning and installation issues similar to the below while installing the package:
 `WARNING: Ignoring invalid distribution ~v-attestation-sdk <site-package-directory>`

 Please execute the following commands to clean up packages that were not installed properly and then re-try the installation: